FionaChen0506/Budget-Defender-Mobile-App/README.md

 <!-- ##    Iteration1: overall stucture, navigation, and basis of CRUD operations to Firestore -->
 ### Demo Video Link: [watch on Youtube](https://www.youtube.com/watch?v=7nR4R7SKF_Y)

-##    Data Modal and Collections
-#### This app uses Firestore database.
-###  1. Users Collection
-This is a top-level collection.
-Each document in the Users collection represents a user of our application.
-It has these fields:

--   "uid": "user_unique_id",
--   "email": "user@example.com",
--   "displayName": "User Name",
--   "createdAt": Timestamp,

-###  2. Expenses Collection
-This is a top-level collection.
-Each document in the Expenses collection represents a single expense entry created by a user.
-It has these fields:

--   "amount": 100.0,
--   "category": "Grocery",
--   "description": "Weekly grocery shopping",
--   "date": Timestamp,
--   "location": [
-    address: "9151 Bridgeport Rd, Richmond, BC V6X 3L9, Canada",
-    latitude: 49.1930382,
-    longitude: -123.1218312,
-    name: "Costco Wholesale"
-    ],
--   "photo": "photo uri",
--   "user": "user_unique_id",

-###  3. Budgets Collection
-Budgets collection is a subcollection of the Users Collection.
-Each document in the Budgets collection represents the budget information for a user.
-It has these fields:

--   "limit": 3000.0,
--   "user": "user_unique_id",

-###  4. Users Collection (notifications)
-Users Collection (notifications) is a subcollection of the Users Collection.
-Each document in this collection represents the notification preference of a user.
-It has these fields:

--   "isNotification": true/false,
--   "notificationTime": Timestamp,
--   "user": "user_unique_id",

 ## Screens